-- (a) At each AGM: - (i) any director appointed under rule 8.9 to fill a casual vacancy must retire; and - (ii) at least one third of the remaining directors must retire. - (b) Each director must retire at least once every three years. - (c) Other than a director appointed by the board to fill a casual vacancy under rule 8.9, a director's term of office: - (i) starts at the conclusion of the AGM at which they are elected; and - (ii) ends at the conclusion of the AGM at which they retire. - (d) A director who retires under rule 8.5(a) may, if eligible, stand for election or re-election. - (e) Notwithstanding rule 8.5, the board may determine which of the directors are to retire from time to time and, to the extent the law permits, the date of their retirement.
+- (a) At each AGM any director appointed under rule 8.9 to fill a casual vacancy must retire. - (b) Each director must retire at least once every three years. - (c) Other than a director appointed by the board to fill a casual vacancy under rule 8.9, a director's term of office: - (i) starts at the conclusion of the AGM at which they are elected; and - (ii) ends at the conclusion of the AGM at which they retire. - (d) A director who retires under rule 8.5(a) or 8.5(b) may, if eligible, stand for election or re-election. - (e) Notwithstanding rule 8.5, the board may determine which of the directors are to retire from time to time and, to the extent the law permits, the date of their retirement.